 Complicated Relationship with Past

-I also worried that a mob of fanatical Abramović-haters might sabotage and mar the one final opportunity that she had – now at 73 – to establish contact with her long-estranged home.
+I also worried that a mob of fanatical Abramović-haters might sabotage the experience.
+They could mar the one final opportunity that she had – now at 73 – to establish contact with her long-estranged home.

 Instead, it turned out to be a wonderfully affirmative spectacle of remembrance and wiping the slate clean.
 Quite appropriate, bearing the exhibition’s title in mind.